The Tenure Phase: From Appointment to Tenure Evaluation

 The outcome of the tenure evaluation is central for the decision whether the assistant professor will be appointed to a tenured position as associate professor (W3) or whether their career at TUM should come to an end.

 The tenure evaluation usually takes place in the sixth year following initial appointment to assistant professor.
-Early tenure evaluation (fast tenure track) can be initiated at the earliest in the fourth year and only in exeptional cases (e.g. ERC grant, Heisenberg Professorship, Sofia Kovalevskaja Prize, offer of a professorship from another university).
+Early tenure evaluation (fast tenure track) can be initiated at the earliest in the fourth year and only in exeptional cases (e.g. ERC grant, Heisenberg Professorship, Sofia Kovalevskaja Prize).

 - Official Statute on TUM’s career system for professors: